sirajrkhan/css_object_fit/README.md

 •	Cannot dynamically mask the image either from top or center due to uncertain size

 #Solution:
-CSS3 property “object-fit” comes to the rescue.
+CSS3 property “object-fit: cover” comes to the rescue.
 It helps in maintaining the aspect ratio while filling the entire content box.
 The object size is resolved as a cover constraint against the container/images used width and height.